-A switch monitor for example, may have a main address of 123, input 1 a sub-address 123.1 and input 2 a sub-address 123.2.
+A switch monitor for example, may have a main address of 123, input 1 sub-address 123.1 and input 2 sub-address 123.2.
 (Three addresses from 800 available).

-The sub-addresses can be treated as if they were individual addresses i.e. each can be allocated to any zone, given an individual address message and be operated by or contribute to different cause and effect tables.
+The sub-addresses can be treated as if they were individual addresses i.e. each can be allocated to any zone, given an individual address message and be operated on by different cause and effect tables.